Gleejr/post-install-config/README.md

 <h3>Configure SLA</h3>
 <p>
-17. In the admin panel, go to manage and click on SLA.
-Click on add new SLA plan.
+17. In the admin panel, navigate to 'Manage' and click on 'SLA.'
+Then, click on 'Add New SLA Plan.'
 </p>
 <p>
 <img width="969" alt="Screen Shot 2023-11-19 at 2 31 54 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/746788d0-485c-485c-9045-ce51566b4da8">